*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The aroma is distinctly citrusy but you can still detect the green tea aroma at the base of this tea.
 However, it is the pineapple that really is the prominent smell, It is infused throughout the steeping process and gives a nice tropical smell from the minute you open the bag to the last drop of tea.

 The convenient bags make steeping this tea a snap.
 Just be aware of the water temperature as dragon well and young hyson green tea can become pretty bitter at high temperatures.

 - A water temperature of 180°F/82°C will give you a great steep without harming the green tea leaves.

 - 1 tea bag should be enough to get the flavor you want, but you can use 2 or more if you want a stronger cup of tropical green tea, it’s a personal preference.

 - A steep time of about 3 minutes should be ideal, but you can adjust it to taste if you like.

-- Cover your steeping tea and use good quality water for the best results.
+- Cover your steeping tea and use good-quality water for the best results.

 The way that Revolution Tea has tied all these flavors together is really pretty impressive.
-It’s a real delicate balance between overwhelming the green tea and not having enough fruit flavor to really distinguish it as a tropical green tea.
+It’s a really delicate balance between overwhelming the green tea and not having enough fruit flavor to really distinguish it as a tropical green tea.